 We may send you information on products or services similar to those you have previously had from us, or registered for or other communications we are obliged to send under a legal or contractual obligation.

 You will receive marketing communications from us where you have opted to do so or where you have requested information from us or purchased services from us or if you provided us with your details when you entered a competition and, in each case, you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside TDS ULTRA for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside of TDS Ultra for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out or unsubscribe links on any marketing message sent to you or by contacting us at any time.
+You can ask us or third parties to stop sending you marketing messages at any time, including by following the opt-out or unsubscribe links in any marketing message sent to you or by contacting us at any time.